JesseMckinzie/FilePattern/docs/source/Examples.rst

 Examples
 ========

-FilePattern iterates over a directory, text file, or stitching vector, matching filenames to a suplied ``filepattern``.
+FilePattern iterates over a directory, text file, or stitching vector, matching filenames to a supplied ``filepattern``.

 When only a path to a directory and a pattern are supplied to the constructor of ``filepattern``, ``filepattern`` will iterate over the directory, matching the filenames in the directory to the ``filepattern``.
 The  ``filepattern`` can either be supplied by  the user or can be found using the ``infer_pattern`` method of ``filepattern``.
-For example, consider a direcotry containing the following files,
+For example, consider a directory containing the following files,

 .. code-block:: bash